 4. Here’s a chord rhythm suggestion for you – DON’T OVERDO THE CHORD RHYTHMS!
 Sometimes just a simple bass pattern with the occasional chord interjected is just fine – less is more.
 Don’t feel like you need to play the entire chord on every beat of the song, or even every time the chords change.
 Take it easy.
 Leave some space.
 Enjoy the silence between the notes.

 5. Try a different inversion, even for basic piano chord triads.
 Sometimes the 1st or 2nd inversion sounds much better than the other inversions, and darned if I could tell you why.
 Remember, an inversion is when you play the chord with something other than the chord root on the bottom.

 These are just a few quick pointers to help you improve the sound of your piano chords – try them out and let me know what you thing.

-I’m having a very special introductory sale, but only until this Friday, July 19th at Midnight.
+I’m having a very special sale, but only until this Monday, February 1st at Midnight.